DKFZ-ODCF/sophia/README.md

 The parameters for filtering results are hand-tuned against the clinical gold standard FISH of V(D)J rearrangements.
 Results from the hand-tuned parameter set were tested against hallmark findings from disease datasets where hallmark SVs were known (CDKN2A in various TCGA datasets, EGFR in TCGA-GBM, GFI1B, MYCN and PRDM6 in ICGC-PEDBRAIN-MB etc.)

-For a detailed description of the algorithm, please refer to Umut Topraks's dissertation at https://doi.org/10.11588/heidok.00027429, in particular chapter 2.
+For a detailed description of the algorithm, please refer to [Umut Topraks's dissertation](https://doi.org/10.11588/heidok.00027429), in particular chapter 2.
 Section 2.2.1 describes the method in more details.

 SOPHIA is a very fast and resource-light algorithm.
 It uses 2GB RAM, 2 CPU cores and runs in ~3.5 hours for 50x coverage WGS, and can detect variants with a single pass of the input BAM files.
 No local assembly is done.

-> This is a fork of the original [SOPHIA](https://bitbucket.org/utoprak/sophia/src/master/) bitbucket repository.

 Sophia is included in the [SophiaWorkflow](https://github.com/DKFZ-ODCF/SophiaWorkflow) that uses the [Roddy Workflow Management Systems](https://github.com/TheRoddyWMS/Roddy).